Jerry7234234/AVDL_Labs/README.md

 The input data `x` is first subdivided into group tiles `mX` and then a shared memory is allocated to the group tiles to form `smem` and `sX`.
 The thread partition uses the group tiles `gX` and shared memory space `sX` together with layout to enable parallel computation with maximum memeory efficiency.

-Example of using layout in 2D tiling.
+Example of using layout in 2D tiling:
 ![Screenshot9](https://github.com/Jerry7234234/AVDL_Labs/blob/main/layout.png)

 ### Why the saved GPU memory is not exactly (32 - (4+8/32))/32 = 86.7%?